Emandersen/TimeGrip-sync/README.md

 nix build
 ```

-## Database schema
+## Database

-Three tables, all created automatically on first `--save` run:
+MySQL is required.
+Tables are created automatically on the first run.

-- `shifts` — live snapshot of every known shift
+- `shifts` — live snapshot of every shift; gets updated every run so you always know what's current
-- `shift_changes` — immutable changelog (created/updated/deleted)
+- `shift_changes` — immutable log of every created/updated/deleted event
-- `sync_runs` — one row per execution with counts and a JSON array of change IDs
+- `sync_runs` — one row per execution with counts and a reference to the changes it made
-- `pay_periods` — one row per pay month with structured aggregates + full HTML; `locked=1` once pay date has passed
+- `pay_periods` — one row per pay month with aggregates and full HTML; locked once the pay date has passed

-> ## TODO
+## TODO

-> - Notifications through webhooks to various services on schedule changes, or when nearing a shift
+- Webhook notifications on schedule changes, or when a shift is coming up
-> - Visualisation of shift changes data, to easy be able to inspect when changes were made to the schedule and what changes
+- Visualisation of the shift changes log
-> - Rework CLI application to work more generally with any TimeGrip/Timeplan instance
-> - Support for different calenders, Outlook, Apple Calender.
+- Support for other calendar backends (Outlook, Apple Calendar)
-> - .md report output format
+- `.md` report output format